Caliban

-Caliban (/ˈkælɪbæn/ KAL-i-ban), the subhuman son of the sea witch Sycorax, is an important character in William Shakespeare's play The Tempest.
+Caliban (/ˈkælɪbæn/ KAL-i-ban), the subhuman son of the sea witch Sycorax, is a prominent character in William Shakespeare's play The Tempest.

 Character

 Caliban is half human, half monster.
 After his island becomes occupied by Prospero and his daughter Miranda, Caliban is forced into slavery.
-While he is referred to as a calvaluna or mooncalf, a freckled monster, he is the only human inhabitant of the island that is otherwise "not honour'd with a human shape" (Prospero, I.2.283).
+While he is referred to as a calvaluna or mooncalf, a freckled monster, he is the only human inhabitant of the island that is otherwise "not honour'd with a humane shape" (Prospero, I.2.283).
 In some traditions, he is depicted as a wild man, or a deformed man, or a beast man, or sometimes a mix of fish and man, a dwarf or even a tortoise.

 Banished from Algiers, Sycorax was left on the isle, pregnant with Caliban, and died before Prospero's arrival.
 Caliban, despite his inhuman nature, clearly loved and worshipped his mother, referring to Setebos as his mother's god, and appealing to her powers against Prospero.
 Prospero explains his harsh treatment of Caliban by claiming that after initially befriending him, Caliban attempted to rape Miranda.
 Caliban confirms this gleefully, saying that if he had not been stopped, he would have peopled the island with a race of Calibans – "Thou didst prevent me, I had peopled else this isle with Calibans" (Act I:ii).
 Prospero then entraps Caliban and torments him with harmful magic if Caliban does not obey his orders.
 Resentful of Prospero, Caliban takes Stephano, one of the shipwrecked servants, as a god and as his new master.
-Caliban learns that Stephano is neither a god nor Prospero's equal in the conclusion of the play, however, and Caliban agrees to obey Prospero again.
+However, Caliban learns that Stephano is neither a god nor Prospero's equal by the conclusion of the play, and he agrees to obey Prospero again.